benjaminfranklin03/NeuroDiffEqLab/README.md

 ### 2. Neural ODE with JAX

-**Description**: This version takes advantage of JAX’s powerful automatic differentiation and efficient computation on GPUs.
-The model is trained on a slightly more complex system of ODEs, like the Van Der Pol oscillator, to explore how well it can capture non-linear dynamics.
+**Description**: This version takes advantage of JAX’s automatic differentiation and GPU acceleration.
+The model is trained on a slightly more complex system of ODEs, like the Van Der Pol oscillator, to explore how well it can model non-linear dynamics.

 ![JAX Neural ODE Example](images/jax_neural_ode_example.png)